herrevilkitten/holiday-in-ten-towns/Session_8.md

 		* RJ ran along with Sheelah and cast _shield of faith_
 		* The dwarf ([Dearth Sunblight]) crazily threatened everyone and tried to _charm_(?)
 Midnight.
 He then ran away and took a _lot_ of hits from people.
 		* Gryn followed the crazy dwarf upstairs.
-		* Midnight followed the crazy dwarf upstairs.
-And attacked him.
+		* Midnight followed the crazy dwarf upstairs and cast _hold person_ on him.
+He got stuck there for a while.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNzI1NTcyMzIsMTIzNTU5OTk0MSw0NT
+eyJoaXN0b3J5IjpbMjA4NTc2NTA3NSwxMjM1NTk5OTQxLDQ1NT
-U4MDQwMTMsLTE3MTg1ODM1NDcsMTA0OTEzMDk3LC02NDk4MjAy
+gwNDAxMywtMTcxODU4MzU0NywxMDQ5MTMwOTcsLTY0OTgyMDI5
-OTksLTk5MzY2Mzc2MSwtMTI0MDc4NjkxMSwtMTQ4MzgzOTEzOC
+OSwtOTkzNjYzNzYxLC0xMjQwNzg2OTExLC0xNDgzODM5MTM4LD
-wxNDE5NjM4MDYzLDEwMzI5MTA2NjFdfQ==
+E0MTk2MzgwNjMsMTAzMjkxMDY2MV19
 -->